nuclearcodecat/wayland-client-stdonly-rs/README.md

 it is dependant on nothing but std and libc (which std also depends on). i will probably definitely absolutely 99.9%ly not release it on crates

-waytinier is tiny by design. the _machine_ example can open a window and draw an image while weighing a bit more than 650KiB (with default cargo/rustc settings) with these cargo optimizations for size enabled, i managed to get the binary size down to ~380KiB:
+waytinier is tiny by design. the _machine_ example can open a window and draw an image while weighing a bit over 650KiB (with default cargo/rustc settings) with these cargo optimizations for size enabled, i managed to get the binary size down to ~380KiB:
  - stripping enabled
  - opt level set to »z«